-Our Computing programmes of study have been carefully developed to allow us to deliver an engaging curriculum that will appeal to and inspire our children.
+Our Intent: Our Computing programmes of study have been carefully developed to allow us to deliver an engaging curriculum that will appeal to and inspire our children.
 The purpose of our curriculum is to provide a high-quality computing education that equips pupils to use computational thinking and creativity to understand and change the world.

 The development of IT is changing the home and workplace and not least the school.
 Its impact on the lives of people and the economy continues to grow.
 It is therefore essential that pupils can take advantage of its opportunities and understand its effects.

 Computational thinking is a problem-solving process that includes, but is not limited to, the following characteristics:

 - Formulating problems in a way that enables us to use a computer and other tools to help solve them

 - Logically organising and analysing data

 - Representing data through abstractions such as models and simulations

 - Automating solutions through algorithmic thinking – a series of ordered steps

 - Identifying, analysing and implementing possible solutions with the goal of achieving the most efficient and effective combination of steps and resources